Skip to main content

 Written by Richard Hogan

 What makes Enrollsy such a flexible online enrollment solution?
 All the stretching we do.
 Kidding.
 But really, what makes Enrollsy such a flexible solution is that Enrollment Periods can be named anything you'd like.
 But that doesn't seem like that big of a deal.
 And you'd be right about that.
-What makes enrollment Periods special is that each can contain its unique set of Program Options.
+What makes Enrollment Periods special is that each can contain a unique set of Program Options.

 The scenarios below outline some of the most common Enrollment Periods, as well as the Programs and Classes inside them.
 Look at this Go Live Checklist to see a clearly defined list of all (or most) of the choices that impact enrollment.